git worktree manager · v0.4

 Grove does the rest.

 Small Go binary.
-No dependencies beyond git.
+No runtime dependencies beyond git.
 MIT-licensed.